learosema/a11y-learnings/accessible-ux-design/a11y-inclusive-design/seven-principles-of-universal-design.md

 - 5c.
 Provide fail safe features.
 - 5d.
 Discourage unconscious action in tasks that require vigilance.

+### Good examples for the web

+- Financials web site confirms "are you sure you want to transfer funds?" before funds are transferred, in case users pressed the button by accident
+- A CMS places "deleted" items in a recycle bin and allows users to recover them later if they change their mind.
+- A search feature performs a spell check on submissions and suggests corrections.

 ## Principle Six: Low Physical Effort

 The design can be used efficiently and comfortably and with a minimum of fatigue.